Best Canadian Cities To Treasure The Beautiful Winter Season

 Besides polar bears, you can also see the majestic beluga whales, go ice-fishing, cross country skiing, kayaking and camping out in an igloo and watch the mesmerizing northern lights!

-“Wait.
-Didn’t you say winters in Saskatchewan suck?”
-They are pretty awful, but that doesn’t mean there isn’t anything fun to do in the winter, particularly if you’re visiting Regina.
+While winter in Saskatchewan is rough and intense, that doesn’t mean there isn’t anything fun to do in the winter, particularly if you’re visiting Regina.

 Regina offers a unique shopping experience at their annual Wintergreen Fine Craft Market where you can buy a variety of locally made crafts, such as dishes, artwork, jewelry, ornaments and – oh my god! – the fudge!
-If you miss Wintergreen that’s okay because there’s more awesome shopping experiences, such as the ChristKindl Markt and the Sparkle 2015 Christmas Jewelry Sale.
+If you miss Wintergreen that’s okay because there’s more awesome shopping experiences, such as the Christkindl Markt and local craft fairs.

 If you’re feeling outdoorsy, you can go skiing, skating, curling, roller blading, kite surfing or ATVing outside the city.
-You’re also welcome to catch a flight with the Regina Flying Club and view the city from above like I did a few weeks ago.
-Additionally you can go on a sleigh ride through the majestic Wascana Park, drop by a Pat’s game or catch a performance at the Globe Theatre, with “The Snow Queen” and the “The Hound of Baskervilles” coming up the next few months.
+You’re also welcome to catch a flight with the Regina Flying Club and view the city from above (what an amazing experience in Regina SK!).
+Additionally you can go on a sleigh ride through the majestic Wascana Park, drop by a Regina Pat’s hockey game or catch a performance at the Regina Globe Theatre, with shows from Shakespeare to on-stage radio dramas.

 If you’re hungry, there’s always the dozens of excellent restaurants popping up downtown like Malt City, the Capitol Jazz Club and Tapas Bar, Slow Food Pub, the Cathedral Freehouse, Leopold’s Tavern or Bushwakkers Brewery that will leave your mouth watering for more!